-It is with great pleasure that I welcome you to the annual crime report for the Department of Public Safety at Alamance Community College.
-As Director of Public Safety, I am honored to lead a team of dedicated professionals committed to ensuring the safety and security of our college community.
+It is with great pleasure that I welcome you to the Annual Security Report for the Public Safety Department at Alamance Community College.

+As the Chief of Police, I am honored to lead a team of dedicated professionals committed to ensuring the safety and security of our college community.
 At ACC, our mission is not only to uphold the law but also to cultivate an environment that promotes crime prevention, training, planning, and communication.
 We understand that a safe and secure campus is paramount to fostering an optimal learning and working environment for our students, faculty, and staff.

-In this annual crime report, you will find a comprehensive overview of the initiatives, achievements, and challenges that Public Safety has encountered over the past year.
+In this annual security report, you will find a comprehensive overview of the initiatives, achievements, and challenges that Police/Public Safety has encountered over the past year.
 We are proud to share the strides we have made in enhancing campus safety, building strong partnerships with local law enforcement agencies, and implementing innovative strategies to address emerging security concerns.

 Our commitment to community policing remains at the forefront of our approach.
-We strive to engage with all members of the ACC community, creating an open dialogue that allows us to better understand your needs, address your concerns, and collaboratively develop solutions to ensure your safety and security.

-I would like to express my gratitude to the ACC community for your continuous support, cooperation, and trust in our department.
+We strive to engage with all members of the ACC community, creating an open dialogue that allows us to better understand your needs, also I would like to express my gratitude to the ACC community for your continuous support, cooperation, and trust in our department.
 Together, we can create an environment where everyone feels safe, respected, and empowered to pursue their educational and professional goals.